EnigmaCurry/terraform-serverless-spa/README.md

      * (.npmrc is in .gitignore, so it is only a local config)
  * Chalice-env creates a Python virtual environment in which to install dependencies.
- * Enter the virtualenv:
+ * Package the chalice apps (writes to chalice/dist):
+     * npm run package

+If you need to interact with chalice directly, you can enter the virtual environment:

-     * source chalice-env/bin/activate
+ * Run: source chalice-env/bin/activate
- * TODO: how to deploy chalice app
+ * Do what you need to
- * Leave the virtualenv, run:
+ * When done, deactivate the virtual environment:
      * deactivate